 - Fry: Heat oil in a large skillet.
 Add the chicken pieces to the egg mixture and toss to coat.
 Next, dredge the chicken through the gluten-free flour mixture.
 Place breaded chicken pieces in the skillet, don’t crowd.
 You’ll need to fry them in batches.
 Fry 3-4 minutes on each side until golden brown.

 - Whisk cornstarch with 2 tablespoons of water.
-Stir into sauce and cook for another 5 minutes then remove from heat.
+Stir into the sauce and cook for another 5 minutes, then remove from the heat.
 Add in orange zest.

 - Coat the chicken: Toss the chicken with the orange sauce.